-- 1. Install a minimum of 6 in of system sand to the elevation where the bottom of AES pipes will be and install the sand for side-slope tapering to allow machinery movement around the perimeter of the system.
+- 1. Install a minimum of 6 in of system sand to the elevation where the bottom of AES pipes will be and install the sand on side-slope tapering to allow machinery movement around the perimeter of the system.
 Rake the system sand where the AES pipes will be installed so it is as level as possible before placing pipes on the system sand.
 This will make it easier to level the pipe rows. - 2.
-Locate AES rows horizontally. - 3.
+Locate AES rows horizontally to tie points on site. - 3.
 Locate AES rows vertically using a laser level or transit.
 Lift or lower the pipes at couplings using a hand shovel and adding or removing system sand as necessary. - 4.
 Drop system sand along each row of couplings being careful to avoid moving the rows. - 5.
 Add or remove system sand along rows to level.
-The rows may be raised by pushing additional system sand below the pipes.
+The rows may be raised by straddling them and pushing additional system Sand below the pipes with your feet.
 A hand shovel may be scraped along the system sand below the pipes to remove a small amount if needed. - 6.
 Re-check horizontal and vertical locations.
 Re-check that pipes are level to within 1 in end-to-end. - 7.
 Add system sand between and around the AES pipes, leaving the uppermost surface of the pipe exposed to allow for system inspection (if required by local approving authority).